What does phased eradication mean for farmers?

 - while some of the conditions can be treated, affected cattle will always be carriers of the disease

-- the disease does not affect sheep or cause illness in goats, although it is thought goats could carry and transmit it.
+- the disease does not affect sheep or cause illness in goats.

 - untreatable mastitis